worfinator/PIFace_Alarm/README.md

-# PI_Alarm
+# PIFace_Alarm

-PI_Alarm is a Raspberry PI node.js based alarm application utilising the [PI_Face Digital 2](http://www.piface.org.uk/products/piface_digital_2/) interface.
+PIFace_Alarm is a Raspberry PI node.js based alarm application utilising the [PI_Face Digital 2](http://www.piface.org.uk/products/piface_digital_2/) interface.
 It allows for the configuration of 8 wired inputs (preferably PIR sensors), and 8 wired outputs that can be grouped as Buzzers (Sounded when arm or warning events are triggered) or Sirens (Sounded when alarm is trigged)

 ![PI_Face Digital 2](icon.jpg)